junguler/m3u-radio-music-playlists/README.md

 ### Listen to music online using this repo's github page
 all of the streams can be listen to using their own page, just click on the one you want and hit the play button, click on the left and right arrow keys to change stations, this was made possible by using javascript code from [this page](https://www.draketo.de/software/m3u-player.html), thank you

+i've also added a simple audio visualizer to the stream pages, code was taken from [this repo](https://github.com/wayou/audio-visualizer-with-controls), thank you

 <div align="left">

 | [60s](https://junguler.github.io/m3u-radio-music-playlists/stuff/60s.html) | [70s](https://junguler.github.io/m3u-radio-music-playlists/stuff/70s.html) | [80s](https://junguler.github.io/m3u-radio-music-playlists/stuff/80s.html) | [90s](https://junguler.github.io/m3u-radio-music-playlists/stuff/90s.html) | [acid_jazz](https://junguler.github.io/m3u-radio-music-playlists/stuff/acid_jazz.html) | [african](https://junguler.github.io/m3u-radio-music-playlists/stuff/african.html) | [alternative](https://junguler.github.io/m3u-radio-music-playlists/stuff/alternative.html) | [ambient](https://junguler.github.io/m3u-radio-music-playlists/stuff/ambient.html) |